MarcBisping/homebridge-fritzdect-energy/README.md

 I installed a small power plant with a maximum power of 600 W (german so-called "Balkonkraftwerk") via a Fritz!DECT 210 power socket.

-To display the actual generated power I wrote a small program, which runs periodically on my Raspberry Pi (cronjob).
+To display the actual generated power I wrote a small python-program, which runs periodically on my Raspberry Pi (cronjob).
 The program talks to my Fritz!Box directly to get the actual values of temperature and power and saves this values to a textfile on the Raspberry Pi.

 In homebridge I use the plugin "Homebridge Temperature Humidity Sensor File" (homebridge-temperature-humidity-sensor-file v1.1.0) to read the textfiles and to display its values as sensor data.